truestamp/truestamp-tree/README.md

 // Construct the Merkle tree
 const t = new Tree(data, sha256)

+// - or to reject unbalanced trees -
+// const t = new Tree(data, sha256, { requireBalanced: true })

 // Get the root of the tree for later use const r = t.root()